-BaaS providers deliver data protection as a service by hosting the backup software and the primary backup repository in privately operated or public cloud data centers.
-The backup infrastructure, including backup software and backup servers and storage, is managed by the BaaS provider.
-Customers are still responsible for implementing backup policies and performing recovery tasks, but they are not responsible for the day-to-day maintenance and operation of the backup system.
-BaaS providers primarily protect VMs, databases and files in addition to SaaS applications such as Microsoft 365 and Salesforce.
-Some vendors also offer backup of endpoints.
+BaaS vendors deliver data protection as a service by hosting the backup software and the primary backup repository in privately operated or public cloud data centers.
+The backup infrastructure, including backup software and backup servers and storage, is managed by the BaaS vendor.
+Customers are still responsible for implementing backup policies and performing recovery tasks, but are not responsible for the day-to-day maintenance and operation of the backup system.

 Reviews for 'Data Center - Others'